 A Lack Of Trust

 Trust can also be a contributing factor as to why employees withhold information.
 To combat this, management may need to actively recognize and reward the contributions of those who exhibit the desired behavior.
 They also need to work to eliminate the various barriers at their company that are restricting the free flow of information.
-It might be that different members of a team are in very different time zones and find it difficult to communicate in a meaningful way.
-Or it could be that there’s a deep-seated rivalry between teams that are, in theory, supposed to be cooperating instead of competing.
+Be upfront and honest with employees.
+Explain the benefits of knowledge sharing, and remind everyone of shared goals.

 Organizational Hierarchy

 In my experience, one of the best ways to combat the employee knowledge hoarding tendency is to reward employees who participate in the consistent sharing of appropriate information and make clear the benefits of doing so.
 Management also needs to be responsive to recognizing those employees who are draining the productivity of others by requesting information that they should already know.
-It should be addressed by more training or perhaps a performance improvement plan.

 In the end, it is the role of leadership in the organization to ensure the free flow of important information is actually happening on a day-to-day basis.
 Effective collaboration can move the needle for your company and improve the bottom line.